SYaoJun/System/README_en.md

 ## System Programming
-This program based on the Stanford CS110 and thhe University of Queensland CS2310
+This program based on the Stanford CS110 and the University of Queensland CS2310

 ## How to study
 Each directory contains a knowledge point and is managed by a makefile to organize the source files.